Disease Guide ·Parvovirus ·2026

 Diagnosis - $100-$300

-Parvo SNAP test ($50-$100) — a rapid fecal antigen test that gives results in minutes.
-Highly accurate.
-Blood work ($100-$200) reveals severely low white blood cell count, dehydration markers, and electrolyte imbalances.
-The combination of bloody diarrhea + low WBC + positive SNAP test is diagnostic.
-Average $100-$300
+Parvo SNAP test ($50-$100) - rapid fecal antigen test with results in minutes.
+Blood work ($100-$200) shows severely low white blood cell count and electrolyte imbalances.
+Combination of bloody diarrhea + low WBC + positive SNAP is diagnostic.
+Average $100-$300.

 Treatment - $2,000-$5,000+